 The heat from the freezing plant must be removed and happens by direct water cooling, cooling tower or dry cooler.
-The end result is that the heat is let out to the water or air in the environment.
+In the end the heat is let out to the water or air in the environment.

 The freezing plants can use a variety of refrigerants, depending on temperature range and purpose.
 In the past, refrigerants based on chlorine fluoride compounds were commonly used, but due to their negative climate effects (several thousand GWP), but they are now banned in more and more countries.

-The best refrigerant for the climate is the natural media ammonia, NH3, which does not affect the climate or the ozon layer (Ozon depletion product, ODP=0, Global warming potential, GWP=0).
-In high consentrations in air it is toxic to humans.
-If let out in water, too high consentrations is toxic to fish and other sea creatures.
+The best refrigerant for the climate is the natural media ammonia, NH3, which does not affect the climate or the ozone layer (Ozon depletion product, ODP=0, Global warming potential, GWP=0).
+In high concentrations in air it is toxic to humans.
+If let out in water, too high concentrations is toxic to fish and other sea creatures.
 However, the media is naturally present in nature and small concentrations do no harm.
 The refrigerant has high efficiency and is commonly used for both ground freezing and other commercial purposes.

 Another natural refrigerant which has gained popularity recently is carbon dioxide, CO2, which also has zero ozon depletion, and a global warming potential of one (ODP=0, GWP=1).